mrsofia/connect-four/README.md

-# connect_four.py

-## Play connect four on the command line... by yourself!
+# Play connect four on the command line... by yourself!

 Bored while waiting for a build?
 Bored in general?
 Play connect four in the terminal!

 All your friends will either think you're cool, or insane.
+Either way, you win!

 ### How to Play

-First sure you have Python 3 in your PATH - I developed this using Python version 3.5, but any version of Python 3 ought to work.
+First make sure you have Python 3 in your PATH - I developed this using Python version 3.5, but any version of Python 3 ought to work.
 If not, feel free to submit an issue and let me know!

 To run, first clone the repo.